MilyaushaShamsutdinova/interpretable_rewards_in_RLHF/README.md

 **Actual Execution:**
 *   Data preprocessing and reward model implementation were completed successfully.
-*   The PPO training notebook (`ppo_training.ipynb`) was executed, but encountered an `AttributeError: 'tuple' object has no attribute 'logits'` during the internal `trl` training loop (`ppo_trainer.train()`).
+*   The **PPO training** notebook (`ppo_training.ipynb`) was executed, but encountered an `AttributeError: 'tuple' object has no attribute 'logits'` during the internal `trl` training loop.
 This error typically indicates an issue with how the reference model or its outputs are being handled within the TRL framework, potentially related to the model class used (`AutoModelForCausalLMWithValueHead`) or PEFT interactions.
-*   The REINFORCE training notebook (`reinforce_training.ipynb`) was executed after refactoring into helper functions.
-It encountered an `IndexError: index -1 is out of bounds for dimension 0 with size 0` during the `policy_model.generate` call within the manual loop, followed by a `RuntimeError: element 0 of tensors does not require grad and does not have a grad_fn` during `backward()`.
-The `IndexError` suggests an issue with generation internals (potentially related to caching or state in PEFT models), and the `RuntimeError` occurred because the generation failure broke the computational graph, resulting in a loss tensor with no gradient history.
+*   The **REINFORCE training** notebook (`reinforce_training.ipynb`) was executed after refactoring into helper functions.
+It encountered an `IndexError: index -1 is out of bounds for dimension 0 with size 0` during the `policy_model.generate` call within the manual loop.
+The error suggests an issue with generation internals (potentially related to caching or state in PEFT models).

 ## 5. Challenges encountered